 Cast iron is exactly the sort of material that works well in this scenario.
 The heavy cast iron metal acts as a great heat retainer, but more importantly, if you're cooking on induction principles, the iron literally draws in all that electromagnetic current.

-Cast iron is all iron, and it will work every time without fail when you're induction cooking.
+Cast iron is all iron, and it will work every time without fail when you're using an induction cooker.

 There are a few downsides to look at when we're considering the question, does cast iron work on induction cooktops?
 Overall, however, we'd say that the advantages cast iron brings to the kitchen, outweigh the disadvantages of using cast iron with induction cooktops.

 The most glaring danger is that your heavy, rough cast iron skillet will scratch your shiny, new induction cooktop.
 There's no denying that you need to be careful, because induction stovetops don't come cheap.
 You need to be super-careful, in fact.
 There are a few helpful tips and tricks you can employ to avoid scratching, though.

 Place your pan firmly down on the surface of the induction cooktop when you're ready to cook.
 Do this in one smooth movement where possible.

 Once it's set, don't move it on the induction cooker.
 It's as simple as that.

 Keeping the cast iron cookware firmly in one place will avoid any unwanted scratches during the cooking process.